Causes of Rectal Bleeding

 If the hemorrhoid bleeding does not stop with adding fiber to your diet and limiting your time on the commode to two minutes, it is time to have the blood vessels shrunk with rubber banding.
 Preparation H, steroid creams, cold compresses, and hemorrhoid suppositories may provide temporary relief.
 In addition to hemorrhoid banding custom compound medications containing Nitroglycerin, Diltiazem, or Nifedipine plus analgesics may be prescribed reduce anal pressure and pain.

 Please do not delay seeing a physician qualified in the non-operative treatment of hemorrhoids because of your fears or embarrassment.
 Over half of us will suffer from hemorrhoids at some point in our life.
-Treatment using the O’Regan ligation system is quick and painless.
+Treatment using the O’Regan ligation system is quick and with minimal discomfort.
 It is extremely effective and has the lowest complication rate of any effective procedure done for internal hemorrhoids.

 At the Hemorrhoid Centers of America, it is our goal to provide you with a non-painful treatment for your hemorrhoids (piles) and/or anal fissures.
 We understand the fear and embarrassment you may be feeling.
 Our staff will help you feel comfortable.
 Our treatment is covered by all major health insurance plans.